latidude99/contact-list/README.md

 The application takes advantage of Spring Boot’s internationalization (i18n) capabilities and is available in four languages: English, Polish, Spanish and Russian.

-There are quite a few things I could and would like to improve on or add to this simple app but I had to draw a line somewhere and move on to the next project.
+There are quite a few things I could and would like to improve on or add to this application but I had to draw a line somewhere and move on to the next project.

 # Status
 Closed